TelAPI/telapi-python/README.md

 ------

-Export the `TELAPI_ACCOUNT_SID` and `TELAPI_AUTH_TOKEN` variables in your environment, such as ~/.profile and you won't have to pass your credentials in when intantiating the client.
+Export the `TELAPI_ACCOUNT_SID` and `TELAPI_AUTH_TOKEN` variables in your environment, such as ~/.profile and you won't have to pass your credentials in when instantiating the client.

 Account SID and auth token are both found in the [Dashboard](http://www.telapi.com/dashboard)